edisonlin1122/EmotionVision/README.md

 The dataset is organized into `train/` and `validation/` folders, each containing subfolders for the following emotion classes: angry/ disgust/ fear/ happy/ neutral/ sad/ surprise/

+## Model Setup

+Before running the web app, you need to generate the trained model file `emotionModel.pth`.
+This file contains the weights for the Convolutional Neural Network used in the emotion classification.

+To generate it, run the training script:

+python expressionClassifier.py

+## Run the Web App

+Once the model is trained and `emotionModel.pth` is generated, launch the Flask app:

+python app.py